-A Master Administrator can configure and enable SSO for him or herself and for other sub-users.
+A Master Administrator can configure and enable SSO for themselves or for other users.
 In the process of setting up SSO, we recommend that the Master Administrator create an SSO Admin – a dedicated user who has permission to access the SSO configuration.
 SSO is never enabled for the SSO Admin so he can always sign in to the account with his Keepit credentials.
 This will ensure that the Master Administrator and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
-For a step-by-step guide, see the article How to create an SSO Admin role.
+For a step-by-step guide, see: Create an SSO Admin role

 To configure SSO: